DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ---
-title: "Apply for teacher training as an international applicant"
+title: "Apply for teacher training as an international candidate"
 description: |-
   Train to teach in England as an international student
 date: "2021-05-27"